Need more inputs and outputs?

 No separate synchronizer required

-You can resolve the 828x directly to SMPTE time code, without a dedicated synchronizer, using the dedicated time code input, or any analog input.
-The 828x employs DDS, a DSP-driven phase-lock engine with sophisticated filtering that provides fast lockup times and sub-frame accuracy.
-This technology represents the very latest in high-performance, yet cost-effective digital audio clocking.
-DDS also allows the 828x to maintain an extremely stable clock while resolved to incoming clock sources that have substantially more jitter than the 828x itself.
+You can resolve the 4pre directly to SMPTE time code, without a dedicated synchronizer, via any analog input.
+The 4pre provides a DSP-driven phase-lock engine with sophisticated filtering that provides fast lockup times and sub-frame accuracy.
+This technology represents the very latest in extremely high-performance, yet cost-effective digital audio clocking.
+DDS also allows the 4pre to maintain an extremely stable clock while resolved to incoming clock sources that have substantially more jitter than the 4pre itself.

 SMPTE Console software

 Synchronization made easy

 The included SMPTE Console™ software (for Mac OS X and Windows) provides a complete set of tools to generate SMPTE for striping, regenerating or slaving other devices to the computer.
 Like CueMix, the synchronization features are cross-platform and compatible with all audio sequencer software that supports the ASIO2 sample-accurate sync protocol.

 Just open the Tuner window, play a note, and use the large graphic display to get in tune with an accuracy of one 10th of a cent (one 1,000th of a semi-tone).
 Being in tune has never been easier.
 The Tuner displays the detected note by frequency (in Hertz), note name and octave, with an adjustable reference frequency for A4 between 400 and 480 Hz.
 The large meter gives you a clear indication of how high or low you are from the detected pitch.
 Large red arrows direct you up or down as needed to zero in on the correct pitch.
 You can even tune phase-coherent stereo signals.
 The CueMix Tuner is as advanced and accurate as any dedicated hardware tuner out there.

 A cascade of information — in vivid color